HARSHITHAS2173/Food_Ontology_RDF/README.md

-This project implements an interactive question-and-answer system to explore and understand RDF (Resource Description Framework) ontologies.
+This project implements an interactive Question and Answer system to explore and understand RDF (Resource Description Framework) ontologies.
 By parsing RDF data, the system generates and tests user knowledge of the relationships between concepts within an ontology.